sh1boot/sh1boot.github.io/_drafts/casting-out-bazillions.md

 calculated $c$ correctly.
 A thing that's generally easier to calculate than the original sum is $a + b \equiv c + oops \mod 9$, and $a + b - c
 \equiv oops \mod 9$ which should come out to zero if $oops$ is zero (but also if it's any other multiple of nine).
-This extends other arithmetic.
+This extends to other arithmetic.

 But a problem with mod 9 is that it's blind to digit transposition.
 We